“To be successful, the first thing to do is fall in love with your work.”

 Dating back to the first weeks of your current job, do you remember how enticed you are to go to work?
 Can you recall the days when you can’t stop talking about it to your friends?
 During the honeymoon phase with your current career, everything seemed “perfect.”
 You couldn’t get enough and you wanted to know more about your job.
 But now that you’ve spent years in the company, you’re starting to get a bit…bored.
-To conquer job boredom is like rekindling an old flame with someone you used to fall deep in love with.
+Hence, you feel sad or empty going to work.
+To conquer job boredom is like rekindling an old flame with someone you used to fall deeply in love with.

 Why do you get bored?